sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 In reality, specifications provided are informal and it's hard to get a precise and measurable coverage criteria from just specifications (meaning it's hard to write a test case with good coverage based on specifications alone).

 So, ==coverage criteria is usually code-based==, meaning it's about how good the test suite covers the code.
-A good understanding of code-based coverage, will help in the design of a specification based test suite with good coverage.
+A good understanding of code-based coverage, will help in the design of a specification based test suite with good coverage i.e. when the specifications given are informal. for for

 **Complexity**